TrekDesk Treadmill Desk Pros & Cons

-What I like about this walking workstation is its wrap-around shape.
+I like this walking workstation because of its wrap-around shape.
 It essentially gives you more desk space without having to reach.
-You can have a phone on side and a note pad on another – without cluttering up the work space in front of you where you can fit multiple computers if you want (desk holds up to 55lbs of stuff!).
+You can have a phone on one side and a note pad on another.
+Therefore, you don’t clutter the work space in front of you where you can fit multiple computers if you want.
+(By the way, the desk holds up to 55 lbs of stuff!)

 The desk also includes convenient cup holders, a 3-compartment stacking organizer and a book stand for propping up books, tablets, etc… Not only do these accessories help you stay organized, they increase your available tabletop space.
 Talk about being efficient!